Kevin Youkilis adds Hebrew to new Red Sox t-shirt

 And if you enter MLB.com through this here link, MLB.com will share a few shekels from your purchase with Jewish Baseball News.
 It’s a painless way for you to support your favorite website.

-Just be sure that when you reach MLB.com, you type Kevin Youkilis players choice in the “Product Search” box located on the page’s top left corner, then click ‘Go.’
+Just be sure that when you reach MLB.com, you type kevin youkilis players choice in the “Product Search” box located on the page’s top left corner, then click ‘Go.’
 Men’s and women’s versions of Youk’s tee will magically appear for your ordering convenience.

 L’Chaim!